Home

 Management role

-If you become a manager, you will communicate with the customer, diligently obtaining requirements, but no one will let you develop, design solutions, write the code — it's an unacceptable waste of your time.
+If you become a manager, you will communicate with the customer, diligently obtaining requirements, but no one will let you develop, design solutions, or write the code — it's an unacceptable waste of your time.
 Others, your team, will develop, and they will get the sweetest piece of the pie.

 The further away from the team, the higher the level of abstraction and less specificity.
 There are no requirements, the priorities are not clear, and there is TOO MUCH communication, often useless — just a top manager wanting to check if you are doing everything right.
 There's no such thing as ex-engineers, so that will annoy you.